smartSenseSolutions/xfsc-workshop/Exercise-2/README.md

     -   Set the `scheduler.ces.lookup.cron` property to `*/2 * * * * *`.
 This will run the scheduler every 2 seconds.
 You can modify the time interval to your liking.

-    -   As there are more than 400 credentials published to the CES, we recommend executing the below query in the Postgres database to only process the records that were added recently:

-        Host : `http://localhost:5432`, Database name:`postgres`, Authentication credenials: `postgres/postgres`

-        ```sql
-        INSERT INTO ces_process_tracker(ces_id, reason, credential, status, created_at, updated_at)
-        VALUES ('9349c873-f46e-4253-bb1e-33f3b9f029b9', '404 Not Found from GET https://gaia-x.eu/legalRegistrationNumberVC.json', '', 3, now(), now());
-        ```

 ## Make a build of `fc-service` from the Dockerfile